ctrlplusb/react-universally/README.md

   - 🍃 Tree-shaking, courtesy of Webpack.
   - 👮 Security on the `express` server using `helmet` and `hpp`.
   - 🏜 Asset bundling support. e.g. images/fonts.
-  - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.

-      __NOTE:__ Flow is a completely optional feature.
-The flow type annotations get ripped out of the source by the Webpack build step.
-You have no obligation to use flow within your code and can happily code without applying it to any new code.
-I do highly recommend you try it out though. :)

-      If you don't really don't want to use flow then you can run `npm run flow:remove`.
-This will make it as though flow never existed within the project.
   - 🎛 Preconfigured to support development and optimised production builds.
   - 👼 Airbnb's ESlint configuration.
   - ❤️ Preconfigured to deploy to `now` with a single command.

-Redux/MobX, data persistence, test frameworks, and all the other bells and whistles have been explicitly excluded from this boilerplate.
-It's up to you to decide what technologies you would like to add to your own implementation based upon your own needs, this boilerplate simply serves as a clean base upon which to do so.
+Redux/MobX, data persistence, modern styling frameworks and all the other bells and whistles have been explicitly excluded from this starter kit.
+It's up to you to decide what technologies you would like to add to your own implementation based upon your own needs.

+> However, we now include a set of "feature branches", each implementing a technology on top of the clean master branch.
+This provides you with an example on how to integrate said technologies, or use the branches to merge in a configuration that meets your requirements.
+See the [`Feature Branches`](/docs/FeaturesBranches.md) documentation for more.

 ## Getting started